coolestWaze/coolestWaze/README.md

 - **Current Focus:** Learning Python
 - **Future Goals:** Exploring opportunities in programming and technology

-At the moment, I'm not looking for a job due to my age and limited experience, but I'm committed to honing my skills and working on interesting projects.
+At the moment I am working on a python text RPG game.

 ## What I'm Working On